Vitamin B12 loading of the brain happens predominantly in the womb, with little

 25738478; PMCID: PMC4553967.

-resonance imaging findings of nutritional vitamin B12 deficiency in 15 hypotonic
+imaging findings of nutritional vitamin B12 deficiency in 15 hypotonic infants.

-Adult-onset methylenetetrahydrofolate reductase deficiency.
-BMJ Case Rep. 2020
+methylenetetrahydrofolate reductase deficiency.
+BMJ Case Rep. 2020 Mar

 PMC7066602.